maadikali/plant.disease.detection/README.md

 Information about the data (probably analysis of the data with some visualisations)

-Overall, my dataset includes more than 200 images of leaves that are either classified as healthy or diseased, for example below is a tomato leaf that has bacterial disease and a healthy potato leaf.
+Overall, my dataset images of leaves that are either classified as healthy or diseased, for example below is a tomato leaf that has bacterial disease and a healthy potato leaf.